adminSanderson/MathCustomLib/README.md

 # MathCustomLib

-MathCustomLib is a simple C library for basic math operations.
+MathCustomLib is a C library for math operations.

 ---